an1ket-s1ngh/GuessTheNumber/README.md

 You have to guess the number thhat has been randomly generated within the specified constraints, within the given number of chances.

 # Get Started
--By running `npm install`

--You can simply run the index.html file
+You can simply run the index.html file